SuperMalinge/AI-Retinal-blood-vessel-CNN/README.md

 # AI-Retinal-blood-vessel-CNN

 This code implements a Convolutional Neural Network (CNN) for retinal blood vessel segmentation in medical images.
 Here are the key aspects:

 <img src="retinal2.png" width="600" alt="GUI Preview">

-Purpose: It processes retinal fundus images to automatically detect and segment blood vessels, which is valuable for diagnosing various eye conditions.
+**Purpose**: It processes retinal fundus images to automatically detect and segment blood vessels, which is valuable for diagnosing various eye conditions.

-Update 29.01.2025:
+**Update 29.01.2025:**

--Full GUI integration with the RetinalCNN model -Real-time training progress updates
+- Full GUI integration with the RetinalCNN model

+- Real-time training progress updates

--Parameter control through the interface
+- Parameter control through the interface

--Proper data loading and preprocessing
+- Proper data loading and preprocessing

--Model architecture setup
+- Model architecture setup

--Training visualization capabilities
+- Training visualization capabilities

--Error handling and user feedback
+- Error handling and user feedback

-Main components:
+**Main components:**

--Custom CNN architecture with left (ConLayerLeft) and right (ConLayerRight) convolutional layers -Training pipeline using the DRIVE dataset (Digital Retinal Images for Vessel Extraction) -Image preprocessing and normalization
+- Custom CNN architecture with left (ConLayerLeft) and right (ConLayerRight) convolutional layers

+- Training pipeline using the DRIVE dataset (Digital Retinal Images for Vessel Extraction)

+- Image preprocessing and normalization

--Visualization of results including original images, ground truth masks, and generated segmentation masks
+- Visualization of results including original images, ground truth masks, and generated segmentation masks

-Training process:
+**Training process:**

--Uses 128 training images of size 256x256 pixels
+- Uses 128 training images of size 256x256 pixels

--Runs for 100 epochs with a batch size of 2 -Implements gradient-based optimization using Adam optimizer -Saves progress visualizations in the 'train_change' directory
+- Runs for 100 epochs with a batch size of 2

-Output:
+- Implements gradient-based optimization using Adam optimizer

+- Saves progress visualizations in the 'train_change' directory

+**Output:**

--Generates vessel segmentation masks
+- Generates vessel segmentation masks

--Creates comparison visualizations showing:
+- Creates comparison visualizations showing:

--Original retinal images
+  - Original retinal images

--Ground truth vessel masks
+  - Ground truth vessel masks

--Generated vessel masks
+  - Generated vessel masks

--Overlay visualizations of vessels on original images
+  - Overlay visualizations of vessels on original images

--This code is particularly useful in medical image analysis for automated detection of retinal vasculature, which can help in early diagnosis of conditions like diabetic retinopathy.
+This code is particularly useful in medical image analysis for automated detection of retinal vasculature, which can help in early diagnosis of conditions like diabetic retinopathy.

 ## Prerequisites